gecko0307/minigl/README.md

 - Vertex and pixel shaders!
 - User-defined frame buffers

-No fancy-schmancy modern features like mipmapping or lights 🤣
+No fancy-schmancy modern features like mipmapping or lights 🤣 But they can be implemented on user side, of course.